NAICNO/Jobanalyzer/code/sonalyze/db/README.md

 It is a bug that a restart is required to purge the caches.
 Caches should all be purged if the daemon receives SIGHUP.

+### Code

+In this directory:

+- the `cluster.go` file implements the `cluster` table
+- the `config.go` file implements the `config` table
+- the `sample*.go` files implement the `sample` table
+- the `sysinfo*.go` files implement the `sysinfo` table
+- the `sacct*.go` files implement the `sacct` table

+Below that:

+- `clusterstore.go` is an interface to the loading and caching subsystem for `sample`, `sysinfo`, and `sacct` data
+- `persistentcluster.go` and `transientcluster.go` are implementations of that interface for a disk-based directory tree and a list of files, respectively
+- `logfile.go` handles individual files in all cases
+- `cache.go` is the cache logic used by all this

+And at the bottom:

+- `csvtokens.go` and `csvutil.go` support fast, non-allocating CSV parsers